 Holiday Home Availability Information in Scottsdale

 The graph shows the weekly availability rate in Scottsdale for the next twelve months.
 It is harder to find an accommodation during a week of February (16/02 - 23/02), as 66% of the rentals are booked.
 More accommodations are available in a week of April (27/04 - 04/05) as the booking rate is only 17%.

 The Weather in Scottsdale

 The above is a climate diagram for Scottsdale.
-During June, maximum temperatures go up to more than 39° January is the coolest month, with average minimal temperature reaching 5°.
-May is the driest month.
+During June, maximum temperatures go up to more than 39° However, temperatures can go lower than 5° in Scottsdale in January.
+The rainiest month is June while the driest month is May.

 Book a Scottsdale holiday letting in the heart of the Sonoran Desert